The 6th Annual

 Huge Success with Over $16,000 in Prize Money

 and $6,000 Donated to Mariners Hospital!

 Growing year after year, the 6th Annual Mad Dog Mandich Fishing Classic in Islamorada proved to be the most successful Mad Dog tournament to date.
 With 163 anglers on 36 boats, and another 150 guests that converged from all over South Florida, everyone enjoyed a weekend filled with fishing, fantastic food, drinks, gifts and prizes.

-The tournament, which benefited the Oncology Services at Mariners Hospital, targeted dolphin, kingfish, tuna, wahoo, along with the “Weekend Warrior Division” targeting snapper and grouper.
-The Caribee kick-off party, auction and Captain's Meeting was held Friday at Ziggie and Mad Dog’s Restaurant.
-Anglers enjoyed appetizers from Ziggie's, along with cold Heineken Beer, Botran Rum and Tito's vodka.
-Each registered angler received a beautiful Hook & Tackle shirt and tournament hat, along with angler bags stuffed with goodies from sponsors and donors.
+It all began Friday evening with the Caribee Kick-off Party and Captain's Meeting at Ziggie and Mad Dog’s Restaurant.
+Anglers and guests enjoyed appetizers from Ziggie's, along with cold Heineken Beer, Papa’s Pilar Rum and Tito's vodka cocktails.
+Each registered angler received a beautiful Hook & Tackle solar shirt and tournament hat, along with angler bags stuffed with goodies from sponsors and donors.

-After the dock party with appetizers from Mangrove Mike's Cafe, anglers, sponsors and guests enjoyed a beach side dinner, catered by Ziggie and Mad Dog's Restaurant, at the beautiful Chesapeake Beach Resort.
-The awards ceremony hosted by Adam Kuperstein concluded the weekend as the Mad Dog Mandich Fishing Classic awarded over $11,165 in prize money and was proud to donate $5,120 to Mariners Hospital.
+After the dock party, with appetizers from Mangrove Mike's Cafe, anglers, sponsors and guests enjoyed a beach side dinner, catered by Ziggie and Mad Dog's Restaurant, at the beautiful Chesapeake Beach Resort.
+The awards ceremony concluded the weekend as the Mad Dog Mandich Fishing Classic awarded $16,032.50 in prize money and was proud to donate $6,000 to Mariners Hospital Oncology Services.